 Adelphi Financial Brokers is remunerated by commission for its investment intermediary services and clients also have the option of paying a fee as per the schedule below.

 Life & Pensions/Deposits & Life Wrapped Investments

-Adelphi Financial Brokers provides life assurance and pensions on a fair analysis basis i.e. providing services on the basis of a sufficiently large number of contracts and product producers available on the market to enable us to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet the your needs.
+Adelphi Financial Brokers provides life assurance and pensions on a fair and personal analysis basis i.e. providing services on the basis of a sufficiently large number of contracts and product producers available on the market to enable us to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet the your needs.

 We will provide assistance to you for any queries you may have in relation to the policies or in the event of a claim during the life of the policies and we will explain to you the various restrictions, conditions and exclusions attached to your policy.
-However, it is your responsibility to read the policy documents, literature and brochures to ensure that you understand the nature of the policy cover; particularly in relation to Income Protection (Permanent Health Insurance) and Specified Illness policies.
+However, it is your responsibility to read the policy documents, literature and brochures to ensure that you understand the nature of the policy cover; particularly in relation to Income Protection (Permanent Health Insurance) and Specified Serious Illness policies.

 - The meaning of disability as defined in the policy;

 - The general exclusions that apply to the policy; and

 - The reductions applied to the benefit where there are disability payments from other sources.